ImperialCollegeLondon/coldfront_development_environment/README.md

 [Coldfront Docs: Creating Plugins]: https://coldfront.readthedocs.io/en/latest/plugin/how_to_create_a_plugin/

 ## Getting Started

+### Cloning

+It is recommended to use `git clone --recursive` when obtaining this repository in order to get the `imperial_coldfront_plugin` submodule.
+If you don't do a recursive clone you must manually clone the plugin repository into the submodule directory.

+### Environment Variables

+Working with this project requires interaction with the Microsoft Graph API.
+This requires setting the environment variables `OIDC_RP_CLIENT_ID` and `OIDC_RP_CLIENT_SECRET`.
+Values for these can be obtained from the password safe (direct links - [OIDC_RP_CLIENT_ID] and [OIDC_RP_CLIENT_SECRET]).
+Ask Chris if you need access granted to these.

+[OIDC_RP_CLIENT_ID]: https://icsecpws.cc.ic.ac.uk:443/GetPassCard.cc?ACCOUNTID=456011&ORGN_NAME=MSP
+[OIDC_RP_CLIENT_SECRET]: https://icsecpws.cc.ic.ac.uk:443/GetPassCard.cc?ACCOUNTID=455711&ORGN_NAME=MSP

+In order to use the OIDC authentication method and login with your Imperial account you must also set the environment variable `PLUGIN_AUTH_OIDC=True`.

+The docker compose file will pass through the environment variables to the running containers if they are set in the host environment.
+Values can also be set in a `.env` file.

+### Running the app

 Docker Compose is used to create a reproducible and portable development environment.
 To launch Coldfront: